ArkamFahry/KnowledgeBase/pages/PocketBase.md

 			- PocketBase has [[SSE]] based real-time making it so clients can subscribe to data changes in the database.
 This can be collection level changes or single record level changes.
 The use of [[SSE]] means all of this is stateless making it easier than [[WebSockets]]
 			- The Authorization rules defined for the Viewing of data are also inherited by the real-time system making it secure by default.
 		- File storage
-			- The system implements two file storage systems file-based file storage making use of the system file system or a [[AWS /S3]] and S3 compatible object storage file system connecting to an S3 compatible server.
+			- The system implements two file storage systems file-based file storage making use of the system file system or a [[AWS/S3]] and S3 compatible object storage file system connecting to an S3 compatible server.
 			- The files also have references stored to them in the database making sure there are no orphan files.
 			- The files also get Authorization rules that can be defined making them secure by default.
 		- SQL generation